j-mcnally/capistrano-slack/README.markdown

 set :slack_token, "webhook_token" # comes from inbound webhook integration
 set :slack_room, "#general"
 set :slack_subdomain, "kohactive" # if your subdomain is kohactive.slack.com
-set :slack_deploy_defaults, true #gem provides the standared before and after callbacks deploy:starting and deploy:finished deploy of set to false and provide your own.
-#example slack:starting and slack:finished are the only defaults provided in the gem.

 before 'deploy', 'slack:starting'
 after 'deploy',  'slack:finished'